hakancelikdev/unimport/docs/unimport_vs_autoflake.md

 ```

 For this snippet, autoflake doesn't change anything, while unimport detects and removes
-the `first` walk import.
+the _first_ walk import.

 - Autoflake replaces unused imports in compound statements with `pass`, while unimport
-  detecs and imports inside compund statemetns,if it detects that you are expecting an
+  detects and imports inside compound statements, if it detects that you are expecting an
   `ImportError`, it doesn't remove that particular import.

 ```py